The Complete Uk lawn glossary

 Warm Season Grass

-Grass species that thrive in hot weather (24°C to 35°C), grow actively in summer, and go dormant (brown) in cool temperatures.
-Includes Bermuda, zoysia, St. Augustine, centipede, and buffalo (Australia).
+Grass species that thrive in hot weather and go dormant (brown) in cool temperatures.
+Includes Bermuda, zoysia, St. Augustine.
+Not suitable for UK lawns.

 Robbie's Take